Jonathon-Fleming/ToxPi-GIS/README.md

 </p>

 **Script Instructions(Path 1):**
+Use the script to automatically produce predesigned feature layers containing interactive ToxPi features using the output of the ToxPi GUI as input.

+Steps:
+1A.
+Load raw data into the [ToxPi GUI](https://toxpi.org/) 2A.
+Analyze data and output results file to a CSV
+3A.
+Run ToxPi_Model.py using the ToxPi GUI CSV output as input
+*

 1. Use the [ToxPi GUI](https://toxpi.org/) to analyze your data and obtain an output csv file.
 2. Run ToxPi_Model.py using the ToxPi output.
 Alternatively, experienced ArcGIS users may use ToxPiToolbox.tbx from within ArcGIS Pro for size customization and a single layer of ToxPi figures.
 3. Open the resulting layer file in ArcGIS Pro and share the layer files as a web map to ArcGIS Online publically.